 This parameter has been provided to allow you to fine tune the indicator to your own trading style and attitude to risk.
 Increasing its value makes the indicator more sensitive to detecting congestion phases of price action.
-In the indicator, this means that you will see more of the dark blue and red areas which are signs of weakness in their respective trends.
+In the indicator, this means you will see more of the dark blue and dark red areas which are early signs of potential weakness in the respective trends.

 Trend Line Mode

-The Quantum Trend Monitor indicator can be used in either one of its 2 modes, or in even both at the same time.
+The Quantum Trend Monitor indicator can be used in either one of its 2 modes, or both at the same time.

 When the Trend Line Mode is set to false, the indicator displays its usual red/blue color band to indicate different areas of bullish and bearish trend.
-But when it is set to false, the indicator turns to an oscillating line chart between 0 and 100.
-The line’s slopes coincide with the signals in its color band mode and putting two instances of the Trend Monitor indicator together make a great combination in determining the different trends in the chart.
-We will explain further on how to do this later in the next section of the guide.
+But when it is set to false, the indicator changes to an oscillating line chart between 0 and 100.
+The line’s slopes coincide with the signals in its color band mode, and running both indicators together makes a great combination in determining the different trends on the chart.
+We explain how to do this below.

 How to Run Two Modes in One Window